 Requests for an exemption on the use of a controlled drugs to use in research is by applying to Health Canada; application forms are available at: http://www.hc-sc.gc.ca/hc-ps/substancontrol/exemptions/index-eng.php For more information, see http://www.hc-sc.gc.ca/contact/dhp-mps/hecs-dgsesc/ocs-bsc-eng.php .

-Forms for animal importation, services, workshop registration and other animal management related matters from the Comparative Mecidine Animal Resources Centre (CMARC):
+Forms for animal importation, services, workshop registration and other animal management related matters from the Comparative Medicine Animal Resources Centre (CMARC):

-Occupational health program for animal related activities form (McGILL):
+Occupational Health and Program for animal related activities form (McGILL):

-The Occupational Health Program for Animal Related Studies for McGill staff and student is now administered by the Environmental Safety Office.
+The Occupational Health Program for Animal Related Activities for McGill staff and student is now administered by the Environmental Safety Office.
 Please consult their Web site for details and application: http://www.mcgill.ca/ehs/laboratory/ohs/animals.